tinkerb/modulha.us/index.md

 ![!longer an accurate depiction but so what](johnnyscript.jpg)

 Johnny Honestly broke into programming through the window.
 The browser window.
 Literally learned CSS first, if that counts.
-Always late to the party, he didn't begin programming until he was 27, living alone in a hovel in Chicago's southside, where he wrote plays and poems, and waited out eviction.
-An artist with a deep love for truth, science, and exploration, he could not help but becoming deeply enmeshed in data, networks, interfaces, and all else.
+Always late to the party, he didn't begin programming until he was 27, living alone in a hovel in Chicago's southside, where he wrote plays and poems, while waited out eviction.
+An artist with a deep love for truth, science, and exploration, he could not help but becoming fully enmeshed in data, networks, interfaces, and all else.

-Johnny has been 100% open source since the beginning.
+Johnny has always been 100% open source.
 He was an early and quick adopter of Node.js and the Unix Philosophy of modular software design.
 He knows a master style when he observes and practices one.

 In the beginning, he sensed the magic.
 Today, his wizardry is on point.